 The humidity level is 70% or more

-Your Philips Humidifier is designed to automatically switch off once the 70% RH (Relative Humidity) level is reached.
+Depending on the model, Philips Humidifiers are designed to automatically switch off once the 70% RH (Relative Humidity) level is reached.
 The reason for this is that humidity above 70% is not comfortable for the users.

 The humidification filter is dirty

 When the humidification filter is dirty, your humidifier cannot humidify.
 To solve this, please rinse the humidification filter.
 Remember that it should be cleaned regularly according to instruction on the User Manual specific to your model.
 If the scale has formed, descale it.

 Note: Your humidifier has an advanced cold evaporation system, which produces healthy humid air from the outlet area without the formation of water mist.
 The water vapor is invisible to human eyes and does not wet the floor or desktop.

 Did the solutions above, solve the issue?
 If not, please contact us for further assistance.